What Are Soft Skills?

 2. Join a group project.

-Beyond demonstrating your ability to take the initiative, joining a group project can offer opportunities to practice several workplace skills, such as teamwork, time management, and active listening.
+Beyond demonstrating your ability to take the initiative, joining a group project can offer opportunities to practice several human skills, such as teamwork, time management, and active listening.
 As a bonus, group projects can enable you to bring your technical skills into a collaborative environment.

 To join a group project, take an interest in what colleagues are working on and offer your help where it may be beneficial, or look for opportunities within your local community.